nonblocking/mashroom/packages/plugin-packages/mashroom-portal-demo-vue-app/README.md

 Plugin for [Mashroom Server](https://www.mashroom-server.com), a **Microfrontend Integration Platform**.

-This is a simple [Vue](https://vuejs.org) based Portal App that can be developed and run standalone, but can also act as a building block in the [Mashroom Portal](../mashroom-portal).
+This is a simple [Vue](https://vuejs.org) based Microfrontend that can be developed and run standalone, but can also act as a building block in the [Mashroom Portal](../mashroom-portal).

 It also demonstrates how SSR support can be added.